env.dev

 2147483647Tue Jan 19 2038 03:14:07 (max 32-bit)

-The Year 2038 Problem (Y2K38)
+What is the Year 2038 (Y2K38) problem?

 32-bit signed integers overflow on January 19, 2038 at 03:14:07 UTC (timestamp 2147483647).
 Systems storing timestamps in int32 will wrap to a negative number, representing dates in 1901.
 The fix is to use 64-bit integers — which can represent dates hundreds of billions of years into the future.
 Most modern systems already use 64-bit timestamps.